-Colorectal cancer is a disease in which cancer cells develop in the colon or rectum.
-It is estimated by the American Cancer Society that approximately more than 145,000 cases in 2019 and more than 51,000 men and women will die of the disease this year.
+Colorectal cancer in Nevada is very prominent.
+It is a disease in which cancer cells develop in the colon or rectum.
+It is estimated by the American Cancer Society that approximately more than 147,000 cases will be diagnosed each year.

 Colorectal Risk Factors

 There are several factors which may increase a person’s chances of getting colon or rectal cancer, including:

 - Age – chances of being diagnosed with colorectal cancer increase as a person gets older

 - Family history – having close relatives with colorectal cancer increases a person’s risk of developing the disease

 - Diet – diets high in fat and low in calcium, folate and fiber may increase the risk

 - Ethnicity – Jewish people of Eastern European descent have a higher rate of colon cancer

 - Genetic alterations – certain syndromes that involve family members having hundreds of polyps in their colon or rectum may make someone more likely to get colorectal cancer